 In regulated environments, instrument changes trigger formal revalidation.
 A single DMM swap can cascade into documentation and qualification work that dwarfs the actual hardware effort.

+One workspace for the full lifecycle.
 The S1 Foundry app is the central development environment for the S1 platform.
 Author sequences, configure module connections, inspect live instrument state, and step through test programs in the same workspace you use to package them for production.

+261 vendors, one interface per instrument type.
 295 production-ready modules in 35 instrument categories.
 A Keysight DMM and a Keithley DMM expose the same programming interface.
 Swap one for the other, update the config file, and your test sequences keep running.

+Works with TestStand, without it, or both.
 Keep your existing TestStand sequences and add S1 as the instrument layer.
 Or use the S1 Foundry app with its built-in sequence engine and operator HMIs as a standalone platform.
 The modules and gateway are the same either way.

+21 industrial protocols in the same gateway.
 OPC UA, PROFINET, EtherCAT, IO-Link, Modbus, CAN, MQTT Sparkplug B, DNP3, IEC 61850, and more.
 Test instruments and factory systems connect through one gateway.
 No separate middleware, no custom protocol integration.

 Pick the path that fits your current setup.
 All three share the same modules, gateway, and operational model.